 Dot must have JUST gotten impregnated at the time of the accident as usually kittens can be spotted around the 2 month mark

-Once Dot was stable, she was off to another foster mom, Donna.
+Once sweet senior cat Dot was stable, she was off to another foster mom, Donna.

 She remained with Donna for the next 2 months.

-It was here that Donna realized Dot was getting a bit “plump” around the mid-section.
+And then Donna realized her senior cat was getting a bit “plump” around the mid-section.
 This could have been from eating better now and being sedentary while healing.

 She’d seen a lump on Dot’s side and it was almost time for her pelvic recheck anyways, so they made a vet appointment.